Burt Bacharach: Musical style

 Bacharach's music is characterized by unusual chord progressions, influenced by jazz harmony, with striking syncopated rhythmic patterns, irregular phrasing, frequent modulation, and odd, changing meters.
 He arranged, conducted, and produced much of his recorded output.
 Though his style is sometimes called easy listening, he expressed apprehension regarding that label, as some of his frequent collaborators did.
 According to NJ.com contributor Mark Voger, "It may be easy on the ears, but it's anything but easy.
 The precise arrangements, the on-a-dime shifts in meter, and the mouthfuls of lyrics required to service all those notes have, over the years, proven challenging to singers and musicians."
 Bacharach's selection of instruments included flugelhorns, bossa nova sidesticks, breezy flutes, tack piano, molto fortissimo strings, and cooing female voices.
 According to editors of The Mojo Collection, it led to what became known as the "Bacharach Sound".
 Bacharach explained:

 While he did not mind singing during live performances, he sought mostly to avoid it on records.
 When he did sing, he explains, "I [tried] to sing the songs not as a singer, but just interpreting it as a composer and interpreting a great lyric that Hal [David] wrote."
 When performing in front of live audiences, he often conducted while playing piano, as he did during a televised performance on The Hollywood Palace.

+Bacharach wrote fifty-two US Top 40 hits.